coodoo-workhorse/workhorse/README.md

 With the config `failRetries = 3` an execution is retried until three times after failed.
 With the config `retryDelay = 2000` a delay of `2000 milliseconds` is observed between two executions.

 ### Asynchronous job
 A asynchronous job is a job whose executions have to be interactively terminated by the user.
+That means that the user decides whether an execution either finished successfully or failed.

 You can configure this feature at the definition of your Worker.
-Under the annotation `@InitialJobConfig` you can activate or deactive the `Asynchronous job` with the boolean paramater `asynchronous`.
+Under the annotation `@InitialJobConfig` you can activate or deactive the Asynchronous job with the boolean paramater `asynchronous`.

+Remark: The features [chained jobs](#chained-jobs) and [Retry Execution](#retry-on-failed) are not supported by `Asynchronous job`.

 In this example the worker `SendEmailWorker` is created to send a request to a server that asynchronously send emails.